RiversCoder/tp5-api/README.md

-use ThinkPHP 5.0 create restful api
+Use ThinkPHP 5.0 create restful api
 ===============